The 6 Best Ecommerce Platforms for Small Businesses

 Shopify’s AI Features

-This year Shopify released its AI writing tool Shopify Magic, which we found effective in crafting creative prose for our product descriptions.
+Shopify has an AI writing tool Shopify Magic, which we found effective in crafting creative prose for our product descriptions.
 While Wix has a similar AI text generator, it doesn’t offer the same range of tones of voice as Shopify’s tool.

 Similarly, the AI chatbot assistant in the help center was quick and mostly effective at answering my questions about setting up additional sales channels.
 Its comprehension was not perfect, for instance, it couldn’t understand that the Amazon by Shopify app was no longer supported.
 Instead, it repeated (outdated) instructions for downloading that very app.